 Across our convenience tests metrics and evaluations, our test team found the Shark AI did a great job of allowing the user to make adjustments and understand a historical timeline of operation using an app.
 Unfortunately, all that great convenience was also hampered a bit by the map-saving limitation of a single map.
 Like most of the convenient models we tested, the AI also does have a dust collection system.

 Should You Buy the Shark AI?

 The Shark AI isn't a complete disappointment, but it only offers below-average performance.
 With a fairly expensive price tag, we simply can't recommend it over many other cheaper and more capable models.

 What Other Robot Vacuums Should You Consider?

-We recommend that future robot vacuum owners, or those looking to replace their current robot vacuum, should seriously consider the Roborock S4 Max.
-It is one of the best all-around products on the market that we tested, and it is about half the price of the Shark AI.
+For those looking to get a robot vacuum or looking to upgrade, consider the Eufy RoboVac X8 Hybrid.
+It is one of the best all-around products on the market that we tested.
 For the same price as the Shark, pet owners should take a serious look at one of the best models for pet hair and poo-avoidance, the iRobot Roomba j7+.

 Ad-free.
 Influence-free.
 Powered by Testing.